skyttedk/present-predictor/.kilocode/rules/memory-bank/context.md

 ### Production Readiness
 - **Model**: ✅ **EXCELLENT** - CatBoost performance validated and robust
-- **Database**: 📋 **PLANNED** - Comprehensive implementation ready for coding
+- **Database**: ✅ **IMPLEMENTED** - SQLite database is fully implemented.
-- **API**: ⏳ **NEXT PHASE** - Ready to implement with database backend
+- **API**: 🚀 **NEXT PHASE** - Ready to implement and integrate with the database backend.
 - **Integration**: 🎯 **DESIGNED** - Clear integration patterns established

 ## Success Criteria Status (Revised)
 - ✅ **Model optimization validated**: CV R² = **0.5894** exceeds all targets
-- ✅ **Database backend designed**: Comprehensive SQLite implementation planned
+- ✅ **Database backend implemented**: Comprehensive SQLite implementation is complete.
-- ⏳ **API development next**: FastAPI with authentication and logging ready to implement
+- 🚀 **API development next**: FastAPI with authentication, logging, and caching ready to implement.
 - 🎯 **Production path clear**: Model → Database → API → Deployment

-The project has achieved excellent model performance and completed database backend planning.
-Ready to switch to Code mode for implementation of the database and API layers.
+The project has achieved excellent model performance and the database backend is now implemented.
+The next critical step is the development of the API layer and its integration with the database.